Oxford, Ohio

 Oxford is a city in Butler County, Ohio, United States.
 The population was 23,035 at the 2020 census.
-A college town, Oxford was founded as a home for Miami University and lies in the southwestern portion of the state approximately 30 mi northwest of Cincinnati and 35 mi southwest of Dayton.
-In 2014, Oxford was rated by Forbes as the "Best College Town" in the United States, based on a high percentage of students per capita and part-time jobs, and a low occurrence of brain-drain.
-It is a part of the Cincinnati metropolitan area.
+A college town, Oxford was founded in 1810 to serve as the home of Miami University.
+The city lies in southwestern Ohio roughly 4 mi from the Indiana–Ohio border, approximately 30 mi northwest of Cincinnati and 35 mi southwest of Dayton.

 History

+Oxford lies within the Congress Lands West of Miami River.
+In 1803, the United States Congress granted one township to the Ohio General Assembly in the region to build a college.
+The Ohio Legislature selected a township off Four Mile Creek, the College Township, and chartered Miami University in 1809.

-Miami University was chartered in 1809, and Oxford was laid out by James Heaton on March 29, 1810, by the Ohio General Assembly's order of February 6, 1810.
+Oxford was laid out by James Heaton on March 29, 1810, by an order of the Ohio General Assembly on February 6, 1810.
 It was established in Range 1 East, Town 5 North of the Congress Lands in the southeast quarter of Section 22, the southwest corner of Section 23, the northwest corner of Section 26, and the northeast corner of Section 27.
+The municipality of Oxford posits that it was named for Oxford, England, home to the University of Oxford.
 The original village, consisting of 128 lots, was incorporated on February 23, 1830.

-Oxford was elevated to city status in 1971.
-Freedom Summer started with orientations at Western College for Women in June 1964.
+Freedom Summer, a civil rights campaign, started with orientations at Western College for Women in June 1964.
 This event is commemorated near the Kumler Chapel on the Western campus, now a part of Miami University.

-Oxford became a qualified Tree City USA as recognized by the National Arbor Day Foundation in 1996.
+Oxford was elevated to city status in 1971 and became a qualified Tree City USA as recognized by the National Arbor Day Foundation in 1996.

-Freedom Summer

-1964 training

-In the summer of 1964, a two-week orientation took place in Oxford at the Western College for Women (which later became part of Miami University in 1974) for Freedom Summer volunteers.
-The orientation, which took place from June 14 to June 27, included training in non-violent resistance for volunteers in preparation for their trip to Mississippi.
-Once in Mississippi, volunteers would be attempting to register as many black voters as possible amid the violent atmosphere of a racially segregated state.
-The orientation at Western was originally planned to take place at Kentucky's Berea College, but pressure from Berea alumni who didn't want the controversial volunteer campaign on their campus led organizers to find another space further up north so that "the ties to the South were not quite so strong."